Contact Details

 Course Structure

-You must complete all assignments and pass exams for 20 modules, plus attend satisfy an industry project eg. Industry Conferences / Seminars/ Meetings (100 hours)
+You must complete all assignments and pass exams for 8 modules, plus a practical industry project e.g. Industry Conferences / Seminars/ Meetings (100 hours).
+These studies can be undertaken and completed anywhere in the world.

 Management